Sassuolo: Sport

 Sassuolo is the home town of Serie A side U.S. Sassuolo Calcio; it also includes the stadium Stadio Enzo Ricci.
 However, the team no longer play games in the city, having moved first to Stadio Alberto Braglia in Modena which was Sassuolo's temporary home while playing in Serie B from 2008 and subsequently to Reggio Emilia at the renovated Stadio Città del Tricolore (formerly Stadio Giglio) in a venue-sharing agreement with Lega Pro Prima Divisione club Reggiana.

-Upon their promotion to Serie A in 2013 U.S. Sassuolo Calcio; joined a select group of teams not belonging to a provincial capital city: Empoli, Legnano, Pro Patria, Carpi and Casale.
+Upon their promotion to Serie A in 2013, Sassuolo Calcio joined a small group of teams not belonging to a provincial capital city to have played in the highest national division: Empoli, Legnano, Pro Patria, Carpi and Casale.

 Volley Sassuolo is the local volleyball team.

 The Memorial Argo Manfredini tennis tournament is played in the city.